Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ### What Is GII?

-[GII](https://www.yiiframework.com/extension/yiisoft/yii2-gii/doc/guide/2.2/en) is a YII module that generates code for CRUD, forms, models, and controllers.
+[GII](https://www.yiiframework.com/extension/yiisoft/yii2-gii/doc/guide/2.2/en) is a YII module that generates code for CRUD.
  In YII 2 Framework GII is accessible by the localhost by default and the module is accessed in the browser.

 Prerequisites